-Use "alumnus" when referring to one man or someone whose gender is unknown.
+Use "alumnus" when referring to one man.
 Use "alumna" when referring to one woman.

 Use "alumni" when referring to a group that includes all men or a mix of genders.
 Use "alumnae" when referring to a group of women.

-Never use "alum," "alums," "alumni/ae."
+"Alum" may be used when referring to a gender-neutral graduate of the university.
+Never use "alum," "alums," "alumni/ae" in other cases.